What are the semilunar valves?

 What do the semilunar valves look like?

-The semilunar valves are malleable, pocket-like structures that are made up of endocardium and fiber-reinforced connective tissue.
-This prevents the inversion of the heart valves.
+The semilunar valves are malleable, pocket-like structures that are made up of reinforced connective tissue and are covered by endocardium.
+This prevents inversion of the heart valves.

 The aortic valve lies between the left ventricle and the heart’s aorta.
 The pulmonary valve separates the pulmonary artery and the right ventricle.
 Each of the valves is supported by a fibrous annulus or ring of tissue and features cusps that meet tightly (coapt) when the valves close.

 Both the aortic valve and the pulmonary valve have three leaflets.
 Unlike the atrioventricular valves, though, they do not have chordae tendineae that attach to papillary muscles.
 Instead, they open and close due to blood pressure within the heart between the atria and the ventricles.

 What are the functions of the semilunar valves?
 How do they function?

 The semilunar valves facilitate blood flow from the ventricles to the aortic and pulmonary arteries when the valves open and prevent blood from regurgitating into the ventricles when they close.